 Stormwater pipes carry water that runs off roads, roofs and other paved surfaces.
 This water carries pollution and litter with it, travelling into local rivers and creeks and eventually the bay.

-Unlike sewage, it is often untreated – making it damaging to the environment.
+Unlike sewage, stormwater is often untreated – making it damaging to the environment.
+This impacts our wildlife, birds and platypuses that live in our waterways.